Contextualizing Meta-Learning via Learning to Decompose: Experiments

+In this section, we test whether {\name} will be influenced by the disturbed semantics in the data and whether the contextualized model is robust w.r.t. the out-of-distribution~(OOD) or biased tasks.
+We expect that by figuring out the latent attributes, {\name} is able to learn embeddings invariant to the change of the context.
-We investigate the robustness of {\name} over the Colored-Kuzushiji.
-Similar to~\cite{Arjovsky2019IRM,Kim2019Learning,Li2019Repair}, which plot RGB colors over the grayscale images based on the Kuzushiji-49 dataset~\cite{Clanuwat2018Deep} and test whether a model will be disturbed by the colors.
-Kuzushiji-49 contains 270,912 28x28 grayscale images spanning 49 classes.
-We resplit the dataset and randomly choose 30 of all classes as the base class, and the remaining classes are novel (with 1000 images per class).

-To disturb the model, we investigate two different drawing plans, \ie, ``DrawClass'' and ``DrawTask'' (Fig.~\ref{fig:ood}).
-Assume each class is drawn by three different colors.
-For an instance in a few-shot task, we first randomly choose one of the three candidate colors, and then add a perturbation mean zero noise over the selected color before drawing the image.
+{\bf Setups.} Similar to~\cite{Arjovsky2019IRM,Kim2019Learning,Li2019Repair}, which plot RGB colors over the grayscale images based on the Kuzushiji-49 dataset~\cite{Clanuwat2018Deep}, and test whether a model will be disturbed by the colors.
+Kuzushiji-49 contains 270,912 grayscale images with size 28 by 28 spanning 49 classes, including 48 Hiragana characters and one Hiragana iteration mark.
+To increase the difficulty of the character classification problem, we mix each image with the disturbed ``color'' attributes by drawing colors on the grayscale images.
+Then a model will be confused if it makes predictions on the character shape and color jointly and will fail to predict the character when colors change.
+Assume each class is drawn with three different colors.
+For instance, in a task, we first randomly choose one of the three candidate colors and then add a perturbation mean zero noise over the selected color before drawing the image.
 The larger the standard deviation of the noise, the more a selected color will be further perturbed.
-The two plans differ in their manners for a task. ``DrawClass'' selects a color from the class-specific candidate sets for every image, so that in a task two instances from the same class will have different colors.
-While ``DrawTask'' keeps the same class instances from both support and query sets, selects the same candidate color, and varies this color across tasks.
+The two plans differ in their drawing manners: \begin{itemize} \item ``DrawClass'' selects a color from the class-specific candidate sets for every image and treats all instances independently.
+Therefore, in a task, two instances from the same class will have different colors. \item ``DrawTask'' keeps the same class instances from both support and query sets selecting the same candidate color and only varies the selected color across tasks. \end{itemize} For the ``DrawClass'' plan, a few-shot task is more complicated if the strength of the color noise is small, while for ``DrawTask'', a task becomes difficult with larger std values.

+We split the dataset and randomly choose 30 classes as the base class, and the remaining classes are the novel ones (with 1000 images per class).
 Non-overlapping colors are used during meta-training/test stages.
-For those base classes, we selects RGB values in [0, 0.5], while for novel classes, we set RGB values in [0.5, 1].
-In addition to the ``shape'' concept for characters correspond to the category labels, the ``color'' concept acts as a disturbance.
-Direct learning a model is prone to fit the color concept in a few-shot task, so that it will fail to recognize novel classes.
-A robust model could handle the out-of-distribution scenario well.
-It will focus on the characteristic shape to construct a classifier for each support set, and generalize to novel tasks with other colors.
+For those base classes, we select RGB values in [0, 0.5], while for novel classes, we set RGB values in [0.5, 1].
+The 1-shot 5-way classification results over 1000 trials are evaluated, and the mean accuracy and 95\% confidence interval are reported.